 The loose (frayed) ends are easier cleaner to remove.
 For the wrapped ends wound around the terminals, unwind them.
 With the clamped ends, undo the clamp and remove.

 Okay, now that you’ve got your speaker (soon to be mic) prepared, it’s time to prepare the mic cable.

 How To Choose And Prepare Your Mic Cable

 There are many types of audio cables on the market today.
 So, which cable works best with a speaker-turned-microphone?

 My recommendation is the 3-pin XLR, even if you only end up using 2 pins for an unbalanced signal.
 This is partly due to the fact that most studio microphones use XLR and, therefore, most min inputs accept XLR.

 For more info on why XLR connections are so popular with microphones, check out my article Why Do Microphones Use XLR Cables?

-That being said, any audio cable will do and it’s your choice as which one you will use.
+That being said, any audio cable will do, and it’s your choice as to which one you will use.
 In this section, we’ll talk about preparing the following cables for your speaker-turned-microphone:

 - XLR (3-pin) – balanced